 Winter 2019 Chamber Ensemble: The Place Where Lost Things Go

 I also have sung on stage as part of shows or musicals, though lately I've been getting non-musical parts, too.
 Here, you can see me get roughed up a little bit in Encore Players' Glory of Love: A Cabaret. , but also hear me sing Love and Marriage and Mister Cellophane.

 I started taking guitar lessons many years ago with Bill Gregg, using a rent-to-own dreadnought-style Yamaha guitar from Hickey's music.
 I rented to own, but then it collected dust.
 I've picked it up again, though, having purchased a newer (nicer) Fender.
 It's a Tim Armstrong Hellcat, a concert body style acoustic-electric.
 I love the sound, and I love that I can plug it into our amp here at home and use it along with our mic setup.
-I also subscribe to Fender Play, which has been a great way to pick up technique and ideas.
-I’ve started recording some of my favorite songs and putting them in my own Vimeo channel for music.
-I’ll embed some of them here, too.
+I've started recording some of my favorite songs and putting them in my own YouTube channel.

 I also got a black Fender Bullet® Stratocaster® HT HSS and Zoom G1X FOUR Multi-Effects Guitar Processor Pedal for my birthday in 2020.
 I'm having a blast playing with all of the different options!